 Every year I write a blog about our terrifying experience where my 2 year daughter almost drowned.
 The event was so shocking because there were so many adults all around her.
-I have been slow to share this experience this year, but realized I needed to after I saw another beautiful little girl drown yesterday in a Houston pool.
+I am posting again because I just read an Olympic athletes sweet 19 month old recently died in a swimming accident.

 I have spoken openly every year around this time about what happened to Isabella so that people will be reminded of the dangers of small children and water.